LP Duo

-LP Duo is a Serbian piano and electronic duo composed of pianists Sonja Lončar and Andrija Pavlović.
+LP Duo is a piano and electronic duo whose members are pianists, composers, and innovators Sonja Lončar and Andrija Pavlović based between Amsterdam and Belgrade.

 Formed as a traditional chamber ensemble performing classical music, the duo is now active in the fields of electronic, avant-garde, film, television, theater and popular music, both as performers and composers.
 More recently, LP Duo has been particularly involved with Quantum Music, an experimental genre that seeks to explore the connections between quantum physics and music.